 Addressing safety and comprehensiveness concerns for neurological examination via telehealth in patients with low back pain

-Members of the RBWH Physiotherapy and Neurosurgery Departments (sponsored by the RBWH Foundation) came together to address concerns raised by our clinicians regarding safety and appropriateness.
+Members of the RBWH Physiotherapy and Neurosurgery Departments (sponsored by the RBWH Foundation) came together to develop a telehealth examination proforma and to establish agreement of test outcomes between an in-person and telehealth environment.

-A manuscript titled “Addressing safety and comprehensiveness concerns for neurological examination via telehealth in patients with low back pain” is currently in preparation.
+A manuscript titled “Agreement between neurological examination findings performed via telehealth and in-person in people with low back pain” is currently in preparation.

-Education resources have been developed to support translation of findings into clinical practice, as well as to guide clinician decisions around the appropriateness of performing a neurological examination via telehealth.
+The following education resources have also been developed to support translation of research findings into clinical practice, as well as to guide clinician decisions around the appropriateness of performing a neurological examination via telehealth.

 Contact us